Roran47/Cook-Resume/index_2027.md

 -	Planted bulbs, trees, bushes, and flowers for residential and commercial clients.
 -	Installed and repaired underground sprinkler systems, yard maintenance, built retaining walls and fountains.
 -	Listened to and worked with customers to provide the desired landscape needs.
+- were you deligated any tasks, hard responsabilities?

 `January 2019 - December 2020`
 __Missionary (Volunteer Position) | The Church Of Jesus Christ Of Latter-day Saints__, Richmond , VA

 -	De-escalated and resolved conflicts between local peoples and missionary representatives.
+- try to be very specific
 -	Organized and led weekly training meetings resulting in 60% increase in productivity.

 `May 2016 - December 2018`
 __Professional Window Cleaner | AAA Professional Window Cleaning__, Salem, OR

-- Produced satisfactory work for customers even when there are obstacles in the way.
+- Produced satisfactory work for customers regardless of obstacles.
 - Observed and adhered to industry and worksite safety regulations to avoid accidents or injuries.
 - Reported deficiencies in systems or equipment to reduce service delivery failure or risk to health, safety or environment.
-- Demonstrated stellar listening and communication skills with customers to meet wants and needs to their satisfaction.
+- Demonstrated professional listening and communication skills with customers to meet wants and needs to their satisfaction.